dmpe/django-wohn/docs/development/local_pc_server/own_server.md

 * See this guide <https://stackoverflow.com/a/40479963>
 * E.g. for AWS Cloud9 IDE, first clone git repo somewhere
-* Then create a new **bare** repo which is used for pushing to it and now you have to add/register aforementioned `post-recieve` hook.
+* Then create a new **bare** repo which is used for pushing to it and then you will need to add/register aforementioned `post-recieve` hook.

 ## 2. Some common issues